redox-os/orbtk-book/src/ch01-02-hello-orbtk.md

 {{#rustdoc_include ../listings/ch01-02-orbtk-hello/no-listing-01-02-cargo-new/src/main.rs}}
 ```

+<span class="caption">Listing 1-2: Default source file "main.rs"</span>

-No need to compile it with `cargo run`, since we are going to exchange
+No need to compile that stage with `cargo run`, since we are going to
-the code that defines the project metadata, as well as the
+exchange the project metadata, as well as the orbtk source code right
-orbtk source code right away.
+away.

 #### Update Cargo.toml